 Want to be the first to know which films are going to feature in each strand?
-Want to know what our special, soon-to-be-announced eighth strand is before anyone else?
 Sign up for Festival updates and you'll get all the details sent straight to your inbox so you don't miss a thing.
 What's more, we'll also send you booking reminders to help make sure you don't miss out on the hottest tickets!

 This strand will open up discussion around young people, identity, and mental wellbeing.
 The mental health spectrum is vast and complicated, and unpicking what we mean by 'wellbeing' can be a challenging task, as can being aware of the impact that a person's mental health issues can have on the people around them.
 Whether it is being there for others, learning how to take care of oneself, or simply grappling with the question of "who am I?" the films in this strand feature characters wrestling with such issues, with varying degrees of success.

 Language and creativity are all around us: language, in all its diverse forms, impacts almost every moment of our lives, both positively and negatively.
 Alongside films in English, this strand includes titles in modern foreign and indigenous languages, allowing young people to see these languages in action and develop a greater feel for their nuances.
 Characters expressing themselves through the written word, the performing arts, play, the online world, and the language of film itself all feature in this strand, as do examples of the myriad ways we have of communicating who we are to those around us and the wider world.